OneCricketeer/RHIT-BandwidthScraper/README.md

 The second table contains a list of devices the authenticated user has registered on the network and a breakdown of their individual network usage.

 #### Further Steps:
 The initial thought for this project was a method of a RESTful API for my Raspberry Pi.
 I have not decided how I want to set that up yet.
-I think I would need to securely send user credentials to the API, so I need to figure out how to do that first.
+I think I would need to securely send user credentials to the API, <strike>so I need to figure out how to do that first.

 I want to further extend this code by creating a live graph of the bandwidth usage for a user by polling this data every few minutes.
-I have some ideas how to manage this, so I will start this next.
+I have some ideas how to manage this, so I will start this next.</strike>

 Running the program
 ===================